Adverbs – Types, Examples & Using Them Correctly

 • The girl hides very quickly.

-• He gets sick quite often.
+• He gets ill quite often.

 Adverbs of probability are also often used for nuance and emphasis.